Command Line Interfaces

 - sl_experiment.mesoscope_vr.preprocess_session_data(session_data)

-Aggregates all data on VRPC, compresses it for efficient network transmission, safely transfers the data to the BioHPC server and the Synology NAS for long-term storage, and removes all local data copies.
+Aggregates all session’s data on VRPC, compresses it for efficient network transmission, transfers the data to the BioHPC server and the Synology NAS, and removes the local data copy from the VRPC.

 - Parameters: